Chockfull of hearty veggies and tender chicken in a refreshing lemony broth – it’s pure comfort in a bowl!

 - Add remaining 1 tablespoon oil to the stockpot.
-Stir in garlic, onion, carrots and celery.
+Add garlic, onion, carrots and celery.
 Cook, stirring occasionally, until tender, about 3-4 minutes.
 Stir in thyme until fragrant, about 1 minute.

 - Whisk in chicken stock, bay leaves and 1 cup water; bring to a boil.
 Stir in orzo, rosemary and chicken; reduce heat and simmer until orzo is tender, about 10-12 minutes.
 Stir in lemon juice and parsley; season with salt and pepper, to taste.